x86-512/Metamorpheus/README.md

 # Polymorpheus
 __This project is undergoing rewrite to reduce overcomplexity and to simplify the process of adding new features__

 Polymorpheus is a polymorphic/metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
-Shellcode generated with this script is also capable of bypassing basic dynamic detection.
-If you are having a disassembly error, please check for any instructions labeled `(bad)` in https://defuse.ca/online-x86-assembler.htm.
+Shellcode generated with this script is also capable of bypassing some basic dynamic detection mechanisms.

 Polymorpheus is designed to work in a W^E memory region (you can either write or execute, but not both), so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.